 To help you work out how much all this will cost you, I will break all those expenses down into little bite-size chunks, including but not limited to:

 Travel costs listed here are estimates and subject to change.
 Prices are listed in US Dollars.
 Maldives uses the Maldivian Rufiyaa (MVR).
-As of June 2022, the exchange rate is 1 USD = 15.37 MAD.
+Find out how much your money is worth today by using the up-to-date converter below.

 Here is a summary of the general cost of a 2-week trip to the Maldives: